Rock River Falls

 One of the biggest things that Michigan is known for is nature.
 The state has all kinds of landscapes — farmland, forests, mountains, and beaches.
 Among these landscapes are tons of waterfalls in Michigan.

-With that said, let’s take a look at 18 of our favorite Michigan waterfalls to explore…
+With that said, let’s take a look at some of our favorite Michigan waterfalls to explore…

 Michigan Waterfalls on the Keweenaw Peninsula